 Aircall knows the importance of effective conversations.
 The cloud call center solution has helped 8,500+ customers across 84 countries stay in touch with customers and their teams.
 They take pride in fostering transparency and collaboration without the extra headache.
 Their passion for communication has heavily influenced their culture, aligning 450 Aircallees across 32 countries.

 That’s why Antoine Moreau, Director of Partnerships North America, immediately sought out the best tools to enable effective communication when the pandemic first broke out.
 His tenure as Director started the day lockdowns shook the country, fragmenting his New York-based team before they could even get to know one another.
 Placed in charge of aligning Aircall’s mission with its 50+ integrations and partners, Antoine knew alignment ultimately started with his eight-person team.

-Even after a few months of remote work, Antoine missed the context clues and casual conversation he would’ve had in-person, “My teammates were tight-knit with one another, but remote work really took out our spontaneous touchpoints and check-ins.
+Even after a few months of remote work, the biggest gap in forced work-from-home was the context and ease of communication Antoine would’ve had in their New York Office, “My teammates were tight knit with one another, but remote work really took out the spontaneous touchpoints and check-ins we’d have.
 We needed more structure around getting visibility and socializing.
-I looked for solutions because I knew we’d need as much help as possible.
+I looked for solutions because I knew we’d need as much help as possible.”